loisbaker/OceananigansLagrangianFilter.jl/docs/src/theory/filtering_PDEs.md

 ```
 We can think of ``t^*_i = T/2 + iT``, where ``T`` is the averaging interval, and ``i \in \{0,1,2,....\}`` as defining a coarse time, and solve for the mean at each ``t^*_i`` by reinitialising ``\bar{f}`` after each time ``T`` so that ``\bar{f}(iT,t^*_i) = 0``.

 Methods for filtering with arbitrary weight functions in this way are described in [bakerLagrangianFilteringWave2025](@citet).
-These are not yet implemented in *OceananigansLagrangianFilter.jl*, but raise an issue on our [github](https://github.com/loisbaker/OceananigansLagrangianFilter.jl) if you're interested in using these methods.
+These are not yet implemented in OceananigansLagrangianFilter, but raise an issue on our [github](https://github.com/loisbaker/OceananigansLagrangianFilter.jl) if you're interested in using these methods.

 ## Online exponential Lagrangian filtering
 Here, we demonstrate the how the (single) exponential Lagrangian mean can be found online.
-This is the basic idea behind *OceananigansLagrangianFilter.jl*, and is a simplified version of the exponential Lagrangian averaging described in [minzEfficientLagrangianAveraging2025](@citep).
+This is the basic idea behind OceananigansLagrangianFilter, and is a simplified version of the exponential Lagrangian averaging described in [minzEfficientLagrangianAveraging2025](@citep).
 We define (see [Lagrangian averaging](@ref "Lagrangian averaging") for general definitions):
 ```math
 \begin{equation}\label{singleexpfstar}
     f^*(\vb*{\varphi}(\vb*{a},t),t) = \int_{-\infty}^t \alpha e^{-\alpha(t-s)}f(\vb*{\varphi}(\vb*{a},s),s)\,\mathrm{d} s\,,